PhilippSpo/react-redux-meteor/README.md

 # react-redux-meteor

 A demo for using meteor (only) as your backend and react-redux as your frontend.

-I also wrote a [blog post]() about this setup, which explains the setps you need to take to make your react-redux app real-time by connecting it to a meteor backend.
+I wrote a [blog post]() about this setup, which explains the setps you need to take to make your react-redux app real-time by connecting it to a meteor backend.

+The starting point for this example was the Todos App from Dan Abramov's ["Building React Applications with Idiomatic Redux"](https://egghead.io/courses/building-react-applications-with-idiomatic-redux) course ([Source code here](https://github.com/gaearon/todos)).
+If you are not sure how Redux works, watch the egghead.io courses first 🤓

 ## Features